 As Chief Project Officer, Tim is responsible for managing our corporate strategic projects as well as providing fixed asset management for the credit union and our subsidiaries.
-He is the executive sponsor for our corporate-wide Enterprise Content Management initiative, as well as our work process review strategy.
+He is the executive sponsor for our corporate-wide Enterprise Content Management initiative, Xpress Home and Mobile Banking project as well as our work process review strategy.
 Tim constantly plans for and initiates renovations and new facility builds.
-Tim has 33 years credit union experience and has been with Prairie Centre since 1995, 20 of those years on the executive team.
+Tim has 34 years credit union experience and has been with Prairie Centre since 1995, 21 of those years on the executive team.
 He is a Director on the Board for PCCU Insurance Ltd. Tim is a past representative with the Provincial Technology group.
-He has completed the Executive Certificate in Applied Leadership at Queens Business College, and in 2016, graduated from the Brown Governance Professional Director Certification Program giving him a Professional Director (Pro.DirTM) designation.
+He has completed the Executive Certificate in Applied Leadership at Queens Business College, and in 2016, graduated from the Brown Governance Professional Director Certification Program giving him a Professional Director (Pro.Dir[TM]) designation.